ffireHub/cloud-cadavre-exquis/README.md

 #### openstack_compute_instance_v2 "Debian 12"

-We utilize Terraform to provision OpenStack compute instances.
-For our deployments, we have chosen Fedora 38 for its cutting-edge features and robust community support.
+We use Terraform to provision OpenStack compute instances.
+For our deployments, we have chosen Debian 12 for its cutting-edge features and robust community support.
 Terraform allows us to automate the deployment of these instances, ensuring consistency and reliability across our infrastructure.

 ### Ansible